weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-palm.md

 - The `"projectId"` is REQUIRED, and may be something like `"cloud-large-language-models"`
 - The `"apiEndpoint"` is optional, and may be something like: `"us-central1-aiplatform.googleapis.com"`, and
-- The `"modelId"` is optional, and may be something like `"chat-bison"`.
+- The `"modelId"` is optional, and may be something like `"chat-bison-001"`.

 ```json
 {